“Give me a fever and I can cure any disease.”

 There is evidence that artificial fever works as an immune system stimulant by increasing the number of white blood cells in the body.
 In a 1959-review of studies on the effects of heat treatments, Mayo Clinic researchers found that the number of white blood cells in the blood increased by an average of 58% during artificially induced fever.
 Researchers also have found increases in the activity of the white blood cells during induced fever.
 As production of white blood cells, the primary agents of the immune system, is increased, the rate of their release into the blood stream also goes up.
 The generation of antibodies speeds up, as does the production of interferon, an anti viral protein that also has powerful cancer-fighting properties.

 In addition, as in the case of bodily-induced fever, the raised temperature during the artificial fever reduces the growth rate of most bacteria and viruses, giving the immune system time to mobilize its own forces.
-Indeed, many regular steam or sauna bathers have experienced that a good, long sweat bath at the early onset of a cold or flu can help ward off the disease before in manifests as actual symptoms.
+Indeed, many regular steam or sauna bathers have experienced that a good, long sweat bath at the early onset of a cold or flu can help ward off the disease before it manifests as an actual symptom.

 Problems of Athletes and Bodybuilders

-Intense muscles activities cause muscles to become sore.
+Intense muscular activities cause muscles to become sore.
 This is due to the build up of large amounts of lactic acid and carbon dioxide in the muscles.
 The faster this waste is cleared, the faster the stiffness in the muscles disappears.
-In sauna excess lactic acid, which builds up during exercise is removed, tired and sore muscles relax, and joint stiffness is relieved.
-Athletes often use saunas after strenuous exercise.
+In sauna, excess lactic acid which build up during exercise is removed, tired and sore muscles relax, and joint stiffness is relieved.
+Athletes often use saunas after strenuous exercise and physical activity.

 Note: You should always check with your doctor or physician first.
 Your physician will notify you of any restrictions related to the sauna.